Exact output tracking in prescribed finite time via funnel control: Control objective, system class, feedback law

-where~$e^{(i)}(\cdot)$ denotes the~$i^{\rm th}$ derivative of~$e(\cdot)$.
-In order to establish the control structure, we introduce the following funnel control parameters.
-Choose the final time $T > 0$ and some~$c>0$, then we define the funnel function
+We formulate the feedback law, which achieves the control objective~\eqref{eq:control-objective}.
+The two main ingredients are the prescribed final time~$T > 0$, and the error boundary, i.e., the funnel function~$\vp$.
+To establish the controller, we introduce the following control parameters.
+Choose the final time $T > 0$, some~$c>0$, and the funnel function